thetolkienblackguy/EntraIdManagement/Confirm-BreakGlassConditionalAccessExclusions/Readme.md

 - The script uses the Microsoft Graph SDK for most operations.
 - Email functionality relies on the `Send-GraphMailMessage` function from [Microsoft.Graph.Extensions](https://github.com/thetolkienblackguy/Microsoft.Graph.Extensions/tree/main).
-- While this README focuses on the client secret authentication method, the script also supports managed identity, certificate-based authentication, and delegated permissions.
+- While this README focuses on the client secret authentication method, the script also supports managed identity, certificate-based authentication, and delegated authentication.

 ## Contributing